maidsafe/dev-website/src/contents/en-gb/doc_xamarin.md

     Console.WriteLine("Auth Request is not Granted");
 }
 ```
-Learn how to work with Mutable data on the Safe Network [here](/platform/dotnet#create-a-public-mutable-data).
+Learn how to work with Mutable data on the SAFE Network [here](/platform/dotnet#create-a-public-mutable-data).